Data compiled by market research firm Euromonitor International has backed up claims that the Sunday trading ban is hurting sales in small shops.

-One of the intentions of the Polish Government's Sunday trading ban is to help smaller retailers in the battle against major supermarket chains.
-However, yesterday Polish Chamber of Commerce director Maciej Ptaszyński revealed that sales in small shops had decreased 4.7% in April compared to March (when the ban did not apply).
+One of the intentions of the Polish Government’s Sunday trading ban is to help smaller retailers in the battle against major supermarket chains.
+However, in May of last year Polish Chamber of Commerce director Maciej Ptaszyński revealed that sales in small shops had decreased 4.7% in April compared to March (when the ban did not apply).

 “Smaller, poorer networks can not afford such advertising expenditures [as big supermarkets], so although they were supposed to gain from limiting trade – in fact they are losing.
 It was similar in Hungary, where large retail chains’ aggressive advertising campaigns increased their market share at the expense of smaller entities”